 An assessment takes just a few hours of your time and leaves you with an action plan of recommended next steps that could lead to years of benefits.
 Some recommendations you can even implement on the spot, at the end of your visit.

 Assessments include, for example, a combustion safety test.
 That’s done to make sure that all combustion appliances like your furnace, boiler and water heater are operating safely and there’s no buildup of excessive carbon monoxide while they’re being used.

-Depending on where you live, an assessment may cost you nothing.
+Depending on where you live, an assessment may be offered for no or low cost.
 (Please provide your ZIP code in the Get Started button to the right for more detailed information.)

 A Home Energy Assessment and the Next Step Living Difference.

-All Next Step Living energy advisors complete five weeks of training that includes classes in building science and coursework for Building Performance Institute certification.
+All Next Step Living energy advisors and many of our trusted partners complete five weeks of training that includes classes in building science and coursework for Building Performance Institute certification.